 Don’t miss our Ayurvedic Smoothie Recipe at the bottom of the page!

-Ayurvedic Tips to Make your Smoothie More Healthy
+Ayurvedic Tips to Make Your Smoothie More Healthy

 1. Use herbal tea as a base.

-Smoothies tend to contain high amounts of sugar, partially because they often use fruit juice or a sweetened nut milk as the base.
-This can lead to excessive calories, blood sugar instability and energy crashes soon after consumption.
+Smoothies tend to contain high amounts of sugar, partially because they often use fruit juice or sweetened nut milk as the base.
+This can lead to excessive calories, blood sugar instability, and energy crashes soon after consumption.
 For these reasons, it is important to reduce the sugar content as much as possible.

 2. Stay away from improper food combinations.

-One of the main reasons why smoothies are so bad for the digestion is the incompatible food combinations that often accompany them.
+One of the main reasons why smoothies are so bad for digestion is the incompatible food combinations that often accompany them.
 For example, fruit is meant to always be eaten on its own, making it a bad combination when blended with yogurt, milk, nuts, veggies, or the like.
-If you are using fruit for your smoothie recipe, then it will be essential to keep it simple and avoid adding in these other ingredients mentioned.
+If you are using fruit for your smoothie recipe, then it will be essential to keep it simple and avoid adding the other ingredients mentioned.

 3. Avoid adding in hard-to-digest protein powders.

 Since the goal for our healthy smoothie recipe is to make it easier to digest, another factor will be to avoid protein powders.
 Due to their dry, highly processed nature, they are not often recommended in Ayurveda and they definitely should be avoided when taken with fruit (which makes them hard to digest and an incompatible combination).

 If you are needing some protein in your smoothies, I would recommend trying out some seed proteins (using the whole seed rather than a processed powder) such as chia, flax, hemp, or pumpkin seeds.